jwulf/camunda-cloud-test-drive/README.md

 ![](img/secret-done.png)

-* Now, we will add an app to this repo that lets you trigger GitHub Actions for a web-based UI.
+* Now, we will add an app to this repo that lets you trigger GitHub Actions from a web-based UI.
 Go to [Actions Panel](https://www.actionspanel.app/) and sign in with your GitHub account.

 * Install the Actions Panel app to your forked repo.